wesmoncrief/obsidian-todoist-text/README.md

 ## Usage
 1. Ensure you understand the security implications (see Security section of this file)
-2. Install the plugin (Todoist Text) through Obsidian
+2. Install the plugin (Todoist Text) through Obsidian and enable it
-3. Enable the plugin in Obsidian
-4. Go to the Todoist Text settings and enter your Todoist API token, as explained in the settings
+3. Go to the Todoist Text settings and enter your Todoist API token, as explained in the settings
-5. Configure a hotkey for checking off tasks (see below section)
+4. Configure a hotkey for checking off tasks (see below section)

 ### Marking tasks as complete and re-opening
 You will likely want to use the `<Cmd>-<Enter>` hot key to check off tasks.
 To do this, go to the Settings -> Hotkeys.
 Find the command "Todoist Text: Toggle todoist task".
 Set the hot key as desired.
 If you set the hot key to `<Cmd>-<Enter>`, be sure to remove `<Cmd>-<Enter>` from its default ("Toggle Checklist Status").